 The Trip 35 is a 35mm compact camera, manufactured by Olympus.
 It was introduced in 1967 and discontinued, after a lengthy production run, in 1984.
 The Trip name was a reference to its intended market – people who wanted a compact, functional camera for holidays.
 During the 1970's it was the subject of an advertising campaign that featured popular British photographer David Bailey.

 The Trip 35 is a point and shoot model with a 40mm f2.8 lens, solar-powered selenium light meter, and just two shutter speeds.
 In 'A' mode, the camera operated as a Program automatic, choosing either 1/40th sec or 1/200th sec.
 The camera could also sync with flash, and had a range of aperture settings, from f2.8 to f22.

 This lot contains a fully working Trip 35 (including the solar-powered light meter) and has been tested with film in the past week.
-The camera's body is in very good condition with only very small marks (see photos) and comes with a Olympus Pen lens cap, which fits nicely.
-The camera has been tested with the supplied Sunpak MX112 Electronic Flash unit and this comes with a brand-new AA battery.
+The camera's body is in very good condition with only very small marks (see photos) and comes with a lens cap.
+The lens filter ring has a minor ding (see photos) but doesn’t affect the camera’s use.
+The camera has been tested with the supplied Sunpak Auto 220 Electronic Flash unit and this comes with working AA batteries.

 The camera has also had a brand-new hinge light seal fitted in the past week.
-An Olympus camera case with shoulder strap is supplied is in good condition.
-The original wrist strap, Olympus Skylight lens filter and printed manual (tape repairs, but still useable) are also provided.
+The original wrist strap and Hama camera bag are also provided.